mcp-shark/mcp-shark/README.md

 - **Interactive playground**: Test tools, prompts, and resources directly in the UI
 - **Security analysis**: AI-powered scanning for security risks and vulnerabilities
 - **IDE integration**: Automatic configuration detection for Cursor, Windsurf, Codex, and other IDEs
+- **API documentation**: Comprehensive Swagger/OpenAPI documentation for all endpoints with interactive testing

 ## Documentation